 Keep in mind that regardless of the gutter cleaner, you’ll probably still need a ladder at some point.
 It’s entirely possible for a branch or large obstruction to lodge itself in a gutter, so it’s not always feasible to clean them from the ground.

 Before choosing a gutter-cleaning product, understand that these products may not all be easy to work with.
 Using any type of wand, be it for a pressure washer or a leaf blower, does require a bit of skill and dexterity.

 These products can be somewhat physically demanding as well.
-It can wear on the user holding a vacuum blower or pressure washer gun at a height and angle that reaches your gutters while the water pressure or airflow pushes the wand backward.
+It can wear on you to hold a vacuum blower or pressure washer gun at a height and angle that reaches your gutters while the water pressure or airflow pushes the wand backward.

 Beyond that, choose a product that is easy to set up.
 For claw-type gutter cleaners, a simple screw-on attachment method is best.
 For vacuum and blower attachments, find a product that attaches easily and securely to avoid it falling or blowing off while in use.
 Most pressure washers use quick-fit fittings, so look for an attachment that snaps in easily.